alphagov/paste-html-to-govspeak/docs/functionality-overview.md

 Testing the authoring and copying of content produced mostly positive results with Word 2016.
 Headers, paragraphs and most links copied successfully.

-Lists unfortunately were problematic.
-Word copies these as a sequence of paragraphs with bullet characters preserved.
+Lists are problematic.
+Word copies these as a sequence of paragraphs with bullet characters preserved, we have a [workaround][word-list-workaround] that parses these.

+We found that when a document has comments these are included in the content that is copied.
+This behaviour is different than other word processors such as Google Docs and Libre Office.
+We have
+[code to remove the comments][word-comment-removal].

 Another identified issue was that automatic links to email addresses weren't copying as valid links as they missed a `href` attribute, for example